 English 11: An American Conversation

-In American Literature, you will develop as an engaged citizen: first, examining your own identity and the lenses, privileges, and values it carries; then, through disorienting historical investigations, examining what history is, means, and implies; and last, analyzing current social issues and working to understand the roots and repercussions of these relevant conflicts.
-You will generate your own questions about American identity and American Literature: What does the storyteller have to do with the way we perceive the story?
+does the storyteller have to do with the way we perceive the story?
 Who decides what is right or just?
 Why do different people have different destinies?
-Throughout your investigation of canonical and contemporary texts, you will examine some of the fundamental myths, assumptions and popular perceptions that influence American ideals.
-We read work by Tim O’Brien, Sherman Alexie, Kurt Vonnegut, Toni Morrison, F. Scott Fitzgerald, Junot Diaz, Alison Bechdel, James Baldwin, and Claudia Rankine, among others.
-Engaging with fiction, nonfiction, poetry, drama, and graphic novels, you will develop awareness of genre, purpose, and rhetorical strategy.
-Specific attention will be paid to the continued development of active reading and language skills, the development of the essay, the progression of mindful and intensive revision skills, and an appreciation for and curiosity about America’s literary history.
+Throughout their investigation of canonical and contemporary texts, students examine some of the fundamental myths, assumptions and popular perceptions that influence American ideals.
+Students read work by Tim O'Brien, Kurt Vonnegut, Toni Morrison, F. Scott Fitzgerald, Junot Diaz, and Stephen Adly Guirgus, among others.
+Engaging with fiction, nonfiction, poetry, and drama, students develop awareness of genre, purpose, and rhetorical strategy.
+Specific attention will be paid to the continued development of active reading and language skills, the development of the essay, the progression of mindful and intensive revision skills, and an appreciation for and curiosity about America's literary history.

 AP English Language and Composition